wei-kiat-tan/weikiat98.github.io/index.md

 This page contains mainly works from my time taking this course offered by SUSS where I use R language to perform data import, cleaning, manipulation, visualisation and lastly storytelling.
 Personal work using R language can also be found in this page.

+3. <a  style="font-weight:bold" href="">Python programming Portfolio

+This page contains works using Python to perform data import, cleaning, manipulation, visualisation and lastly storytelling.

 ## Other Involvements

 Outisde work, I enjoy gaming, gym and spend time for my interest in history.
 Some of the games I play are Wuthering waves, Genshin Impact and World of Warships.